 Continuing Professional Development

-The ACSP is committed to the development of a formal body of knowledge for security professionals recognising this includes clearly understood qualifications and competency standards and a commitment to Continuing Professional Development. ”
+The SPA is committed to the development of a formal body of knowledge for security professionals recognising this includes clearly understood qualifications and competency standards and a commitment to Continuing Professional Development. ”

 Engagement in continuing learning is a defining characteristic of a profession.
 Because of this the Council considers CPD an essential way for security professionals to keep up-to-date with the latest issues and developments in the security arena, giving those who undertake such activities a competitive edge over other practitioners while enhancing individual confidence and competence.

-As part of its development of security professional practices ACSP is developing a structured method of encouraging participants to achieve a minimum level of competency over a set period of time.
-The first step in this process is the development of a set of security profession competencies which is now underway.
+As part of its development of security professional practices SPA is developing a structured method of encouraging participants to achieve a minimum level of competency over a set period of time.
+The first step in this process is the development of a set of security profession competencies, which is now underway.

 The core principals guiding the development of this program are: that it should be: